Maryland to launch a centralized vaccine registration system for mass clinics

 The District reached a milestone on Monday — the first time since Nov.
 9 that the city’s calculation of new daily cases fell below 15 cases per 100,000 people, the level at which the health department says it is safe for the city to be in a “Phase 2” reopening stance.
 For months, the city has kept most Phase 2 activities, such as indoor dining and nail salons, open despite a case rate and other metrics that were at times far above the benchmark.

+D.C.
 Mayor Muriel E. Bowser (D) sounded a note of caution about the falling case rate, though.
 “None of us wants to let ourselves think that we’re out of this,” she said.

-Health director LaQuandra Nesbitt noted that the case rate might have decreased not only because fewer people are getting the virus, but because fewer people are getting tested to confirm they have it.
+D.C.
+Health Director LaQuandra Nesbitt noted that the case rate might have decreased not only because fewer people are getting the virus, but also because fewer people are getting tested to confirm they have it.

-The number of tests per capita conducted in the District weekly has fallen by more than half from its late November peak, and was particularly low last week due to snow that temporarily closed some testing sites.
+The number of tests per capita conducted weekly in the District has fallen by more than half from its late-November peak, and was particularly low last week because of snow that temporarily closed some testing sites.

 Similar trends can be seen elsewhere.
-According to Maryland’s website, daily testing volume has dropped from about 35,000 in December to 22,000 this week, though test positivity has also steadily dropped.
+According to Maryland’s website, daily testing volume has dropped from about 35,000 in December to 22,000 this week, though the test positivity rate has also steadily dropped.

 “Testing is how we track the spread of the virus,” said Crowel, the Montgomery health official.
 “If people don’t get tested, we don’t know where the virus is headed next.”

 D.C. is nearing a grim milestone: Another five deaths from the virus would put the number killed by the coronavirus in the city at 1,000.
-Across the country, the death toll is nearly 500,000 — a number that Washington National Cathedral marked on Monday by tolling its funeral bell 500 times.
+With the national death toll at about 500,000, Washington National Cathedral marked the lives lost by tolling its funeral bell 500 times on Monday.

 Ovetta Wiggins and Julie Zauzmer contributed to this report.